-A myriad of emotions tore through him—elation, hesitancy, confusion, anger—before finally settling on his personal favorite, resentment.
+A myriad of emotions tore through him—most of which he couldn't identify—before finally settling on something familiar: anger.

 What did it matter if Itachi was still alive?
 It didn't change anything.
 Konoha had still ordered Itachi to wipe out their clan.
 His parents were still dead, Itachi was still living in exile and Sasuke had still grown up without a family.
 Itachi might have a physical presence in the world, but he wasn't living—not really.

 Just the thought of Itachi was enough to bring Sasuke's blood to a boil, and the quietly seething anger that was always present in the back of his mind came rushing out.
 His entire life was ruined because of Konoha.
 Itachi had been ordered to murder his family, all in the name of peace—peace that Itachi himself would never get a chance to experience.
 Sasuke had to grow up with the images of his dead, bloodied parents seared into his mind and had his entire childhood tainted with the knowledge that the brother he idolized and cherished had betrayed them.
 All for the sake of the happiness of others, others who didn't do anything to deserve it.
 No, what they deserved was to understand the wrongs done to the Uchihas, and to feel the wrath and pain of his unwavering hatred.

 Sasuke's brooding was interrupted by his alarm going off for the tenth time that morning.
 Annoyed, he picked it up and chucked it at the balcony window, which let out a satisfying crack loudly upon impact and nearly shattered the glass.